AdityaDRathore/Inventory-Management-Software/PTA.md

 This updated timeline prioritizes completing 2-3 key pages and their backend logic for the client demonstration.
 Adjust based on progress and feedback.
 ```
 Next Steps
-Create the Login/Registration page and connect it to the backend authentication API.
+[x]Create the Login/Registration page and connect it to the backend authentication API.

+[]Test the Login and Registration pages to ensure they are correctly connected to the backend authentication API.

+[]Handle authentication state (e.g., storing the token, redirecting authenticated users).

-Design the Dashboard page with dummy data.
+[]Design the Dashboard page with dummy data.

-Implement the Inventory Management page with product list, add product form, and search/filter options.
+[]Implement the Inventory Management page with product list, add product form, and search/filter options.